ZhangGroup-MITChemistry/OpenNucleome/tutorials/init_configs/configs_generation/README.md

 Here, as an example, we only generate 10 initial configurations used for following simulations

-- ConfigsGen.ipynb: Output the indexes of 10 initial configurations into './init_config_pool', and users can change the number of initial configs in this file
+- ConfigsGeneration.ipynb: Output the indexes of 10 initial configurations into './init_config_pool', and users can change the number of initial configs in this file

 - init_config_pool: Save all the initial generated configurations